bjflamm/DeKalbFarmersMarket/README.md

     Improve the desirability of the site by introducing a theme that is consistent for each section and properly represents the brand of DFM

-These goals all assume that users are actually being drawn to the site in the first place.
-Analyzing the DFM’s current marketing outlets, it could draw more users to the website (and ultimately the farmers market) by increasing its social media presence.
-It has a YouTube channel that hasn’t been updated in 4 years along with multiple reviews and a book written by its founder/owner.
-By modernizing its social media approach, the DFM could have the potential to significantly increase its overall website and market traffic.